Swamppe/worksense-reservation-userscript/README.md

 # worksense-reservation-userscript
-Violentmonkey script to streamline seat reservations in Optimaze Worksense Streamlines seat reservation by adding a button to reserve for one week.
+Violentmonkey script to streamline seat reservations in Optimaze Worksense by adding a button to reserve for one week.
 Will overwrite anyone else's reservation on the seat.
 With great power comes great responsibility.

 # how do